 JAG-SD ebbed and flowed through the years.
 2014 brought an expansion of JAG-SD along with the first state Student Leadership Conference.
 During the 2017-18 school year, six high schools and two middle schools had 237 students participating in their schools' JAG programs.

 Resilient JAG-SD Specialists and students have kept JAG-SD progressing.
-In October 2019, after a moving visit to Wagner, SD, and subsequent emotional testimonial during the 2019-20 legislative session, Governor Noem fully funded a state director to help support and increase the impact of JAG-SD.
+In October 2019, Governor Noem experienced a moving visit to Wagner's JAG program where she heard students' powerful stories.
+Following subsequent student testimonials during the 2020 legislative session, Governor Noem fully funded a state director to help support and increase the impact of JAG-SD.
+The 2020 Legislature also created a special donations fund for the program.

-Currently the South Dakota Department of Education wishes to expand the number of JAG model programs across the state.
+Currently the South Dakota Department of Education is seeking to expand the number of JAG programs across the state.

 The JAG-SD model is implemented during the school year as an elective class.
 School personnel identify students with at least five of the over 50 barriers to success who will benefit from the competency-based employability skills curriculum.
 A certified teacher from the district, called a JAG Specialist, receives specialized training to implement the model.
 In addition, the Specialist maintains contact with students for 12 months following their graduation from high school in order to assist with positive post-graduation outcomes.